OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Activities make up the visible part of any app.
 There is one activity per screen, so an app with three different screens implements three different activities.
 Activities are declared by extending the Activity class.
 They contain all user interface elements: fragments, views, and layouts.

-Each activity needs to be declared in the app manifest with the following syntax:
+Each activity needs to be declared in the Android Manifest with the following syntax:

 ```xml
 <activity android:name="ActivityName">